Brave New World

 The LC&S board.
 I thought the guy in these pictures looked like a character in an Inspector Clouseau cartoon.

 LC&S was probably the most playable amongst the games I describe in this essay, but that’s not to say it was all that fun.
-Like Monopoly, it ran long, and by the end I was happy when anyone would win, so it would be over.
-As far as politics went, I was already pretty cynical and needed no board game to disillusion men.
+Like Monopoly, it ran long, and by the end I was happy when anyone would win, just as long as the game was over.
+As far as politics went, I was already pretty cynical and needed no board game to disillusion me.

 Class Struggle (1978)